smusimham/MSDS-CaseStudy1/caseStudy1Paper.md

 * Part3: Downloading GDP and Federal Statstical data, cleaning, merging and creating tidy data.
 * Part4: Evaluate answers for the case study questions
 * Part5: Conclusion
+* Part6: Known Issues
-* Part6: References
+* Part7: References

 ## Part 1: Introduction
 The following case study is to evaluate the GDP and Income data categories provided by Federal Statistics for Educational purposes.
 The intent is to study various data points available for all the countries in two separate files, clean and merge them to perform some specific analysis as required.
+The data is anlaysed for economic disparities between various income groups acorss all the regions in the world.
+The tidy data is limited to Country, GDP, and Income Groups - and analysis is made based on this limited data.

 ## Part 2: Set the environment ready to execute the coding steps